aselshim/aselshim.github.io/life/_posts/2020-5-11-questions.md

 tags: life goals and vision
 ---

-My friend [Molly Balloons](http://www.mollyballoons.party/) once asked me "Asem, what is an unappealing thing about you?"
+My friend [Molly Balloons](http://www.mollyballoons.party/) once asked me "Asem, what is something unappealing about you?"
-Her question was good because it is new, no one ever asked me that before.
-And this question made me want to come up with more meaningful questions!
-I have been working since then on my collection of questions.
-I have, since then, been growing the list and refining it.
-On this page, I will be sharing my meaningful questions bank.
+Besides being a funny question, it also gave em the stage to talk about myself for a minute.
+I also liked this question because it is new and I had to improvise the answer.
+I have been working, since then, on my collection of questions.
+I have been growing the list and refining it.
+On this page, I will be sharing my bank of meaningful questions.
 Please don't hesitate to share your good questions with me.

 PS: in case you are curious, my answer was that I have a wart in my right hand.
 It is gone now and it is safe to shake hands with me.